apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 > Creating an Actor from a template locally is a great option if you want to develop your code using your local environment and IDE and then push the final solution back to the Apify Console.

-By clicking on the **Use locally** button, you will be presented with an instructions on how to the create an Actor from this template in your local environment.
+When you click on the **Use locally** button, you'll be presented with instructions on how to create an Actor from this template in your local environment.

 With the Apify CLI installed, you can simply run following commands in your terminal: